Skip to content

 Mistake 4: Subscription Creep

 You sign up for one tool.
 Then another.
 Then three more.
-Suddenly you’re paying $200/month and using none of them consistently.
+Suddenly you’re paying $200/month and using none of them.

 Mistake 5: Sharing Confidential Information